 - Along the way you pass through part of Georgia State University's campus, and the kids liked seeing all the big kids with backpacks.

-- Woodruff Park and the International Peace Fountain is also along the way.
-There were lots of restaurants around the park and in the Broad Street pedestrian plaza next to it.
+- Woodruff Park and the International Peace Fountain is also along the way (see map of streetcar stops).
+There were lots of restaurants around Woodruff Park and in the Broad Street pedestrian plaza next to it.
 There is a playground here as well so it would be great place to stop for a lunch break with kids if you decided to walk.